tyronewilson/protractor-rails/README.md

 # Protractor::Rails

-This gem helps you seemlessly setup, run and maintain a angularjs e2e test suite using protractor in a rails application.
+This gem helps you seamlessly setup, run and maintain a angularjs e2e test suite using protractor in a rails application.

 ## Installation